 Does it matter if I’m a full-time or part-time student?

 Yes, it does.
 Most awards for graduate study, both internal and external, are only for full-time graduate students.
 There are a very few internal awards for part-time study; there are almost no external awards for part-time study.

 Why shouldn’t I sign up for a fee-based scholarship search service?

-Two reasons: first, there are plenty of free resources available to you already both electronically and in print.
+Two reasons: first, there are plenty of free resources available to you already.
 Second, most of these search services are scams.
 They will ask for your credit card number, rip you off, and you will never hear from them again.
 Do not be fooled.

 What’s the Fellowships Office?